iRNA-COSI/APAeval/benchmarking_workflows/README.md

 > ATTENTION: always make sure you're using up to date versions of the images.
 More specifically: DO make sure you have removed old local images and/or cleared singularity caches on your system and checked your `nextflow.config`

 ## Origin
-The APAeval OEB summary workflow is an adaptation of the [TCGA_benchmarking_workflow][tcga-wf] with the [corresponding docker declarations][tcga-docker].
+The APAeval OEB benchmarking workflow is an adaptation of the [TCGA_benchmarking_workflow][tcga-wf] with the [corresponding docker declarations][tcga-docker].
 The structure of output files is compatible with the [ELIXIR Benchmarking Data Model][elixir-data-model].
 The current version of the workflow is not compatible with the OEB VRE setup, however, only minor changes should be needed to re-establish compatibility.

 [//]: # (References)
 [apaeval-swfs]: ../images/SWFs.png